 4) all of the above

-039. For local treatment of a wound infected with a bacillus of blue-green pus, it is advisable to use all of the listed drugs, with the exception of
+039. For local treatment of a wound infected with a stick of blue-green pus, it is advisable to use all of the following drugs, except

 1) polymyxin solution